tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-application.md

 - **Start/End Time**: The time at which the application began/ended.
 You can use the dropdown to select the time in 15-minute increments or type in the exact time manually.
 Time format is based on the settings under Account Preferences.

-- **Description**: Use this section to describe the application, such as weather conditions, for example.
+- **Description**: Use this section to describe the application, such as weather conditions.

 After filling out the form you can click the **Save** button to submit the data.
 You can also **Clear** the fields or **Cancel** and close the form at any time.